lgatto/2021_05_13_MayInstitute/README.md

 BiocManager::install("RforMassSpectrometry/Spectra")
 ```

-I you hit any issues, don't hesitate to open a GitHub
+If you hit any installation issues, don't hesitate to open a GitHub
 [issue](https://github.com/rformassspectrometry/docs/issues/new) or
 contact me by email.